wmay/euc-safety/_guides/impact.md

 pads.
 Not only will this clothing protect you from road rash, it will also hold the pads in place during a slide.

+Jacket pads made of plastic or EVA foam (the type of foam used in skate pads) that claim to be CE certified are probably fake.
+In order to meet motorcycle CE requirements, EVA foam would have to be too thick to fit in a jacket, and plastic by itself provides no real impact protection.
+These fakes are common in cheap gear, including popular brands HWK and Viking Cycle.
+{: class="warning"}

 # Skate vs motorcycle standards

 Motorcycle protectors are usually CE certified, even though the certification is